The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Road trippers of Chicago, consider yourselves fortunate!
 A huge percentage of the USA is accessible within a 12-hour drive from the Windy City, so you can go just about anywhere in the Midwest or East Coast in just a day or two.

-Here, I’ve gathered 31 of the best road trips from the Chicago area for adventurous travelers.
+Here, I’ve gathered 32 of the best road trips from the Chicago area for adventurous travelers.
 Some of these road trip suggestions will be obvious, like Indiana Dunes, Rockford, and Wisconsin Dells.
-Others may be destinations you’ve never considered, such as Ohio’s Amish Country and Kentucky’s Mammoth Cave National Park.

 This list of trips from Chicago is broken down into short day trips, long weekend getaways, and extended 7- to 10-day excursions.